-Karla is the Preschool Director for the Aspen’s Cary location.
-She is from Raleigh and currently lives in Apex with her husband, son and her dog, Lucy.
+Karla is from Raleigh and currently lives in Apex with her husband, son and her dog, Lucy.
 She is a graduate from North Carolina Central University receiving her Masters Degree in Communications Disorders.
 She graduated specializing in culturally responsive early intervention and assistive technology.
 Her experience includes: working in a skilled nursing facility, various elementary schools in Wake, Durham, and Wilson counties, as well as working in a preschool specializing in assistive technology for infants and preschoolers.
 Karla has experience working with children with articulation and phonological delays, expressive and receptive language disorders, apraxia and autism.
 She also has experience and specific training in PECS and ESL, as well as accent modification.
 Karla is an empathetic therapist who strives to have fun and engaging sessions that help children reach their full potential.

 Jamie Smith ~ITFSC